Alcohol bases for flavoured schnapps and liqueurs are numerous. You can use...

 Most frequently used is 37,5%-40% - (75-80 proof).

-If you are new to schnapps making you should not use spirits with more or less alcohol content than recommended in the recipes.
+If you are new to schnapps and liqueur making you should not use spirits with more or less alcohol content than recommended in the recipes.

 However, if you are more experienced you might want to experiment with different alcohol levels - it's only part of the excitement.